 If you're already vegetarian have a think about further changes you can make to reduce your dairy consumption.
 Dairy-free mayonnaise on the burger?
 Hummus instead of a cheese slice?
 All good options!

 Sure, read that as alcoholic if you like, but we're also talking water bottle, coffee cup, cutlery, plate, lunch box.
 Basically anything that means you don't need to use disposable (often plastic) products.
-We use £7 million disposable coffee cups in the UK every day, but getting into the habit of taking a reusable cup with you is fairly simple.
+We use £2.5 billion disposable coffee cups in the UK every year, but getting into the habit of taking a reusable cup with you is fairly simple.
 Reusable is much, much better for the planet than (often so-called) recyclable.

-Also, you increasingly get a discount on your coffee!
+Also, you'll probably get a discount on your coffee!

 3. Cut that air con